-If you follow me on Facebook, you know that I’m recently obsessed with Thrive Market.
+If you follow me on Facebook, you know that I love Thrive Market.
 They are a new company with a big mission: to make healthy food affordable for everyone.
-Sort of like if Whole Foods met Costco and they had a baby, Thrive would be it.
-Of course, though, this is 2016, so this baby is completely online.
+Sort of like if Whole Foods, Costco, and Amazon had a baby, Thrive would be it.

 Whole Foods at Wholesale Prices

-Thrive Market is an ONLINE store, so you can order from anywhere in America.
+Thrive Market is an ONLINE store for non-perishable groceries, so you can order from anywhere in America.
 It’s a membership model, so for less than $5 a month, you get access to thousands of wholesome non-perishable products at wholesale prices (think 25-50% off).

 You can more than make up for the cost of the membership in just one or two orders!